 Vitiligo BioBank Network

-The principal Vitiligo Biobank service facility at the Center Of Excellence in Moscow supports basic, translational and industrial research.
+The principal Vitiligo Biobank service facility in Moscow supports basic, translational and industrial research.
 The VRF considers itself as a research partner rather than a sample provider.
 The VRF administration prefers not to transfer samples outside of the facility due to legal limitations on biomaterial transfer in/out of Russia.
-Instead, we favour on-site analysis at our state of the art laboratory.
+Instead, we favor on-site analysis at our state of the art laboratory.

 If you are interested in joining the Vitiligo Biobank network or simply have an existing collection, please contact us to discuss options that may be available to you.